prannoymulmi/aws-localstack/README.md

 # Builds and starts the project as Localstack community edition is not persistent
 ./build-and-run.sh

+# Build and run th project with db script and terraform
+./build-and-run.sh --run-all

+# Build and run the project with only DB seeding
+./build-and-run.sh --run-db

 # invokes Lambda directly
 awslocal lambda invoke --function-name lambda-function \
    --headers '{"Host": "tenant1.local"}' \